| Title: | I/O Tools for Streaming |

 raw vector.

-Side note: we cannot create a formal type of output
+Side note: we cannot create a formal type of output, because

 and prevents anything with a class to be written.